 There are no monthly maintenance fee, so you’re truly making money on cash you deposit into your account.

 Savings account holders get access to all of CIT Bank’s online banking features and also can maximize earnings through daily compounding interest.

 Discover offers a high-interest savings account that beats out most of its large-scale national peers.
-While there is a $500 minimum deposit to open the account, you don’t have any minimum balance to maintain after that.
+There’s no minimum deposit to get started or minimum daily balance required with their online savings account.